Eugenio Montale

-Eugenio Montale ([euˈdʒɛːnjo monˈtaːle]; 12 October 1896 – 12 September 1981) was an Italian poet, prose writer, editor and translator, and recipient of the 1975 Nobel Prize in Literature.
+Eugenio Montale ([euˈdʒɛːnjo monˈtaːle]; 12 October 1896 – 12 September 1981) was an Italian poet, prose writer, editor and translator.
+In 1975, he was awarded the Nobel Prize in Literature "for his distinctive poetry which, with great artistic sensitivity, has interpreted human values under the sign of an outlook on life with no illusions."

 Life and works

 Early years

-Montale was born in Genoa.
-His family were chemical products traders (his father supplied Italo Svevo's firm).
-Montale was the youngest of six sons.
+Montale was born in Genoa, the son of Giuseppina Ricci and Domenico Montale, a businessman who ran a chemical products company.
+Montale was the youngest of six children, including five brothers and a sister.

+Montale attended elementary school in Genoa.
+The Montale family spent their summers at their villa in Monterosso al Mare, and the landscapes of the Ligurian region would go on to inspire his poetry.
+In 1911, he was enrolled at a technical college and graduated with a diploma in accountancy in 1915.
+In the same year, he began taking music lessons with baritone Ernesto Sivori.
+However, his time as an infantryman in World War I and the death of Sivori in 1923 caused him to abandon his career in music and turn to poetry instead.

 Montale was largely self-taught.
-Growing up, his imagination was caught by several writers, including Dante Alighieri, and by the study of foreign languages (especially English), as well as the landscapes of the Levante ("Eastern") Liguria, where he spent holidays with his family.
+Growing up, his imagination was caught by several writers, including Dante Alighieri, and by the study of foreign languages (especially English).

 Poetic works

 Montale wrote more than ten anthologies of short lyrics, a journal of poetry translation, plus several books of prose translations, two books of literary criticism, and one of fantasy prose.
 Alongside his imaginative work he was a constant contributor to Italy's most important newspaper, the Corriere della Sera, for which he wrote a huge number of articles on literature, music, and art.
 He also wrote a foreword to Dante's "The Divine Comedy", in which he mentions the credibility of Dante, and his insight and unbiased imagination.
 In 1925 he was a signatory to the Manifesto of the Anti-Fascist Intellectuals.
 Montale's own politics inclined toward the liberalism of Piero Gobetti and Benedetto Croce.
 He contributed to Gobetti's literary magazine Il Baretti.

 Montale's work, especially his first poetry collection Ossi di seppia ("Cuttlefish Bones"), which appeared in 1925, shows him as an antifascist who felt detached from contemporary life and found solace and refuge in the solitude of nature.